2021 information for papers will be published in early September.

 Molecular aspects of viral entry, replication, and assembly in host cells.
 Mechanisms by which viruses manipulate the hosts to multiply and cause disease.

 Viruses are microscopic organisms that cause serious human, animal, and plant diseases worldwide.
-There is a constant need for experienced virologists who can identify viruses, diagnose viral diseases and develop new and innovative antiviral drugs and vaccines.
-This paper covers the fundamentals of virus life cycle and systemic effects of virus infection on the host.
-From this paper, you will acquire the knowledge essential for a career in the diagnosis, prevention and treatment of viral diseases.
+The COVID-19 pandemic is caused by a virus.
+Therefore, learning about the viruses is relevant more than ever.
+There is, and will be a constant need for experienced virologists who can identify viruses, diagnose viral diseases, and develop new and innovative antiviral drugs and vaccines.
+MICR337 is the only 300 level course in a New Zealand university that is fully dedicated to in-depth learning about viruses and their interactions with their host.
+From this paper, you will acquire the knowledge essential for a career in the diagnosis, prevention, and treatment of viral diseases.

 |Teaching period||Second Semester|